blink1073/specifications/source/sessions/driver-sessions.rst

    complete.
 For example, a transactional write will block a subsequent transactional write.

-Why do automatic retry attempts re-use a dirty implicit session?
+Why do automatic retry attempts reuse a dirty implicit session?
 ----------------------------------------------------------------

 The retryable writes spec requires that both the original and retry attempt